 5. Cornwall

 Cornwall is another great destination for older adults thanks to its scenery, historical sites and vibrant culture.
 Relaxing walks along the coastal paths are perfect for watching surfers on the horizon.
-Cornwall can be rural, but there are several accessible transport options to ensure elderly explorers can still get around.
+Cornwall can be rural, but there are several accessible transport options to help elderly explorers get around.

 Of course, you can’t visit Cornwall without admiring its stunning coastline, with plenty of beaches to visit and relax on.
 Cornwall often gets busy during peak summer, but there are several quieter beaches ideal for older adults.
 Nanjizal, Porth Joke, Pentire Steps and Rinsey Cove are less crowded beaches offering a peaceful escape from busy Cornish towns.